rihanrahul/vue-tiny-loading-overlay/README.md

 # vue-tiny-loading-overlay
-A tiny lightweight any element loading overlay directive for vue.js 2x
+A tiny lightweight loading overlay directive to any element for vue.js 2x